rust-lang/book/second-edition/src/ch20-03-graceful-shutdown-and-cleanup.md

 <span class="caption">Listing 20-26: Shut down the server after serving two
 requests by exiting the loop</span>

-You wouldn't want a real-world web server to shut down after serving only two requests, this just demonstrates the graceful shutdown and cleanup in working order.
+You wouldn’t want a real-world web server to shut down after serving only two requests, this just demonstrates the graceful shutdown and cleanup in working order.